pooyadav/LAB1/LAB1_week4/readme.md

       and compile and execute again.
 Do you still find parent of a process is 1 in any printf?

-   8. you can use " sleep(100);  " // introduces 100 ms delay, you can use this delay to control the active time of child or parent process to understand behaviour better.
+   8. You can use " sleep(100);  " // introduces 100 ms delay, you can use this delay to control the active time of child or parent process to understand behaviour better.

    9. If a parent did not invoke wait() and instead terminated, thereby leaving its child processes as orphans.
 Traditional UNIX systems addressed this scenario by assigning the initprocess as the new

-      parent to orphan processes. (as you see case of orphan process in your case when child process showes parent 1.)
+      parent to orphan processes. (as you see  in our case the orphan process is created when child process showed parent as 1.)